My name is Frank Peter, a middle-aged semi-pro musician and the sole proprietor and creator of Piano-ology…

 - Through a semi-miraculous series of coincidences, I met my first piano teacher and took my first piano lesson at the age of thirty-two.

 - I have had several teachers since, learning something from each of the unique influences, for better or worse… then quietly moved on to learn other things.

 - Over the years, I’ve bought and read dozens and dozens of books and watched as many videos on theory, technique, styles, ear training, and improvisation… some worthwhile, most not so.
 Along the way I learned that the music library is full of musical untruths, that tradition dies hard, and that the ability to market and sell something does not make something valuable.

-- I have studied anatomy, somatics, and the Alexander Technique… so I deeply understand how your piano-playing body works.
+- I have studied bio-mechanics, somatics, and the Alexander Technique… so I deeply understand how your piano-playing body moves.

 - On the jazz front, I bought and studied dozens of improvisation book/recording packages (Aebersold, David Baker, Bert Ligon, etc.).
-While I learned the basics of the jazz language, I always hit the same brick wall and disconnect: Almost total emphasis on left-brain constructs (knowledge) and almost no emphasis on right-brain experiences (skill).
+While I learned the basics of the jazz language, I always hit the same brick wall and disconnect: Almost total emphasis on left-brain constructs (knowledge) and almost no emphasis on right-brain experiences (ear training) and performance (skill).

 - I took two ear-training classes and a blues/rock improv class at Berklee music school on-line.
 There I learned two huge (albeit expensive) lessons: 1) the importance of singing out loud when doing ear training and 2) the priority of rhythmic groove over flash when improvising.
 Also, Berklee confirmed that my approach to ear training (using Solfege) was clearly on the right track.